Hadri2002/advertisement/README.md

 The business logic used to communicate with the database

 Functions:
-* getAllAdvertisement - gets all ads from the table using an SQL query
+* getAllAdvertisements - gets all ads from the table using an SQL query

 ## UserView